 Prepped for a long weekend, our mini adventure would begin after a nights sleep in our okay-ish hotel.
 The Hotel Colosseum was well located to attractions and to be honest, pretty cheap – I am not overly snobby when it comes to hotels, I literally sleep there.

 Old Town, Prague:

 Our hotel was less than five minutes from the celebrated Dancing House or ‘Fred and Ginger’ and this was to be our first stop.
-This deconstructivist style building features quirky architectural design and fascinates many in its placement amongst a myriad of Baroque, Rococo and Renaissance buildings, to name a few architectural styles found within Prague.
+This deconstructivist style building features quirky architectural design and fascinates many in its place amongst a myriad of Baroque, Rococo and Renaissance buildings, to name a few architectural styles found within Prague.
 We gave the Dancing House a quick glance and raced towards the UNESCO-listed Old Town – naturally.